H-1B for Nurses

 Though a nursing position seems to be a qualifying match for an H-1B visa, a general RN or LPN position does not qualify as a valid position in need of an H-1B for nurses.
 However, if a state requires at least a bachelor’s degree in nursing to obtain a nursing license, an RN position in that state would generally be considered a specialty occupation.

-• Requires an education level of a bachelor’s degree or beyond.
+• Have an education level of a bachelor’s degree or higher or equivalent specialized experience (3 years work experience = 1 year of education)

-• Obtain a nursing license by completing nursing program and pass the National Council Licensure Examination (NCLEX).
+• Obtain a nursing license by completing a nursing program and passing the National Council Licensure Examination (NCLEX).

 • The occupation requires qualifications that are typical of the position within the nursing industry

-• RN positions with specialized responsibilities that may be eligible for an H-1B visa for nurses include:
+• Specialized responsibilities: RN positions with specialized responsibilities that may be eligible for an H-1B visa for nurses include:

 • addiction nurses